-Over the course of the coming seasons, a number of positive changes will be introduced including scaling the game down through the implementation of small-area games (cross-ice and half-ice ringette) and grouping participants by developmental stages rather than chronological ages.
+Over the next few seasons, a number of positive changes will be introduced including scaling the game down through the implementation of small-area games (cross-ice and half-ice ringette) and grouping participants by developmental stages rather than chronological ages.

 Changes, including introducing small-area games (cross-ice and half-ice ringette) as the standard of play, will be introduced in Ontario as follows:

-- FUNdamentals 1 and 2 mandatory for associations to implement for 2021-22 season
+- FUN 1 and 2 mandatory for associations to implement for 2021-22 season

 - A Letter to Parents, Guardians, and Families – A brief overview of the changes that are being implemented by Ringette Ontario in the coming seasons.

 - A Letter to Associations – A brief overview of the changes being implemented by Ringette Ontario in the coming seasons.

 - Children’s Ringette Presentation – This PowerPoint presentation highlights the key reasons for change and what those changes will look like moving forward.

 This document is used for games and Jamborees to record the names of participants on each team for registration purposes.

 This document is used for games and Jamborees to record the names of the participants and important game information.